mobimeo/infra-take-home-challenge/README.md

 ## Tasks:

+- Fork this repo and submit your results as PR from your own Github account

 - Create a Kubernetes cluster with Terraform and any additional tooling/scripting of your choice or own devising.
 You can use any Kubernetes distro you like - minikube, kind, a Vagrantfile and some fancy `kubeadm` scripting, etc. If you want to use a public cloud, please use AWS.
 The objective here is to give us something we can run here at Mobimeo to review the rest of your work.
 And we don't have a GCP or an Azure account that we can use for this.
 We do have both Mac and Linux laptops.

 - Fill in the `app` Terraform module to Deploy a basic application on the cluster you created.
 This can be a simple 'hello world' container or a vanilla 'Welcome to nginx!' server.
 But if you find a cool containerized app to deploy, we appreciate creativity and exploration!